OAuth 2.0

 Once your end-users click on the "Authorize" button, they will be redirected to the OAuth Callback URL you've specified for your app.
 Your OAuth Callback URL will be appened a code parameter containing a code you require to get your OAuth Token later on, and the state parameter that was used in the authorize URL.
 If the end-user declines the authorization, only the state parameter will be added.

-Getting your OAuth Token multipart/form-data HTTP POST
+Getting your OAuth Token

 Finally, in order to retrieve the OAuth token you need to make a backend call with the code you retrieved via the user-callback.
-Make a POST request to the following URL:
+Make a multipart/form-data POST request to the following URL:

 Token Request URL